stephenlai2021/whatzapp/README.md

   _*svelte project*_
   - This app does not required backend, therefore sveltekit is not the best option, shift to Svelte is the right choice

+- _*error message*_
+  - argument must be of type string or an instance of URL.
+Received undefined [ERR_INVALID_ARG_TYPE]: The "path" argument must be of type string or an instance of URL.
+Received undefined